jrandj/aws-security-specialty/README.md

 	* Deploying security services (for example, AWS Security Hub, Amazon Macie, Amazon GuardDuty, Amazon Inspector, AWS Config, Amazon Detective, AWS Identity and Access Management Access Analyzer)
 	* Configuring integrations with native AWS services and third-party services (for example, by using Amazon EventBridge and the ASFF)

+1. Amazon GuardDuty
+	* Amazon GuardDuty performs intelligent threat discovery to protect your AWS account using machine learning.
+It takes input from CloudTrail event logs (management and data), VPC flow logs, DNS logs, and optional features such as EKS audit logs or S3 logs.
+You can configure EventBridge rules to be notified in case of findings, which can target Lambda or SNS.
+This is a good tool to protect against cryptocurrency attacks.
+	* You can use GuardDuty with multiple accounts through AWS Organizations.
+Member accounts can be specified as a delegated administrator for GuardDuty.
+When events are published they are published to both the administrator account and the member account that it is originated from.
+	* Each finding has a severity value between 0.1 to 8+.
+There is a naming convention for findings which is *ThreatPurpose:ResourceTypeAffected/ThreatFamilyName.DetectionMechanism!Artifact*.
+	* Automated threat responses are actions such as modify a web ACL in WAF or updating the subnet NACL in response to an SSH brute force attempt.
+	* For public IP addresses, you can specify a trusted IP list and a threat IP list.
+Only the GuardDuty administrator account can manage these lists.
+	* Suppression rules can be used to automatically filter and archive new findings.
+For example, false-positive findings or threats you don't intend to act on.
+These findings can still be viewed in the archive.
+	* Note that GuardDuty only processes DNS logs if you use the default VPC DNS resolver.
+	* It is best practice to enable GuardDuty even in Regions you don't use.

+1. AWS Security Hub
+	* AWS Security Hub is a central security tool to manage security across multiple AWS accounts and automate security checks.
+It requires that the AWS Config service is enabled.
+It provides integrated dashboards which show the current security and compliance status.
+Alerts are aggregated from various AWS services and partner tools such as Config, GuardDuty, Inspector, Macie, IAM Access Analyzer, etc.
+	* Findings can be aggregated across multiple Regions into a single Region, and across all accounts using AWS Organizations (with member accounts designated as Security Hub administrators).
+	* Security Hub findings are stored in AWS Security Finding Format (ASFF).
+Findings are usually sent within 5 minutes.
+Note that archiving a GuardDuty finding will not update the finding in Security Hub.
+	* A Security Hub Insight is a collection of related findings that identifies a security area that requires attention and intervention.
+Custom Insights can be created in addition to the default ones.
+	* A Security Hub Custom Action can be created to trigger an event in EventBridge which invokes a Lambda function.

+1. Amazon Detective
+	* Amazon Detective is used for deeper analysis on the root cause of issues.
+It automatically collects and processes events from VPC Flow Logs, CloudTrail, and GuardDuty.

 ### Task Statement 1.2: Detect security threats and anomalies by using AWS services.

 1. Knowledge of: